Kannapolis man's chase ends with laundry list of charges after covering three counties - Salisbury Post

 • Misuse of 911 emergency telephone system

-• resisting arrest, felony fleeing to elude
+• Felony fleeing to elude

-• aggressive drive, fleeing or eluding arrest with a motor vehicle
+• Fleeing or eluding arrest with a motor vehicle

-• driving while license revoked, speeding
+• Driving while license revoked

-• failing to heed lights or sirens
+• Failing to heed lights or sirens

-• safety zone or sidewalk violation
+• Safety zone or sidewalk violation

-• reckless driving to endanger
+• Reckless driving to endanger

-It wasn’t immediately clear Wednesday what started the chase.
-While the Salisbury Police Department initiated the chase, Sgt.
-Russ DeSants said a report wasn’t complete.

 Kannapolis man charged with kidnapping 11-year-old girl